twcook/AxiusMEM/docs/api.rst

 Named Graph Management API
 =========================

-AxiusMEM provides admin-only endpoints for managing named graphs (if supported by the backend adapter).
+AxiusMEM™ provides admin-only endpoints for managing named graphs (if supported by the backend adapter).

 Endpoints
 ---------